 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
-Reported results are all from 100% owned Ausgold Exploration Pty Ltd Tenements (wholly owned subsidiary of Ausgold Limited) E70/2928.
+Reported results are all from 100% owned Ausgold Exploration Pty Ltd Tenements (wholly owned subsidiary of Ausgold Limited) M70/211, M70/488, E70/2928 and E70/3952.
 The land is used primarily for grazing and cropping.
 The tenement is in good standing, and all work is conducted under specific approvals from the Department of Mines, Industry, Regulation and Safety ("DMIRS").
 Apart from reserved areas, rights to surface land use are held under freehold titles.
 Ausgold has entered into access and compensation agreements with freehold landowners that permit exploration activities.
+Written consent under section 18(3) for Jinkas Hill dated 24 January 2018 was granted by Honourable Ben Wyatt MLA to disturb and remove the registered Aboriginal Heritage Site 5353 known as "Jinkas Hill" which is located on the eastern side of the Jinkas Pit.
 Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 Gold mineralisation was discovered by Otter Exploration NL in 1979 at Jinkas Hill, Dyliabing, Lone Tree and White Dam after following up stream sediment anomalies.
 Between 1984 and 1988 Otter and related companies evaluated the region with several other explorers including South-West Gold Mines and Minasco Resources Pty Ltd. In 1987 Glengarry Mining NL purchased the project and in 1990 entered into a joint venture with Uranerz who agreed on minimum payments over three years to earn 50% interest.
 Uranerz withdrew from the project in 1991 after a decision by their parent company in Germany to cease Australian operations.
 International Mineral Resources NL ("IMR") purchased the mining leases and the Grants Patch treatment plant from Glengarry Mining NL in 1995 and commenced mining at the Jinkas deposit in December 1995.
 Ausgold understands the mine was closed in 1997 after producing approximately 20,000 oz of gold from the Jinkas and Dingo Hill open cuts at a head grade of approximately 2.4g/t.
-In addition, the mine closure was brought about by a combination of the low gold price of the time (<us\$400 ("gsr")="" (ravensgate,="" 1999).="" 2000.="" 2010,="" 2011.<="" a="" and="" appeared="" august="" ausgold="" base="" below="" bodies="" circuit="" comminution="" consistent="" continuity="" control="" entered="" entirety="" exploration="" from="" grade="" great="" gsr="" hard="" imr="" in="" inability="" indicate="" into="" joint="" leases="" ltd="" mineral="" mining="" of="" ore="" oz)="" period="" plant's="" predictable="" process="" processing="" produce="" pty="" purchased="" reasonably="" reports="" reproducible="" resources="" results="" southern="" td="" terms="" that="" the="" titles="" to="" transferred="" venture="" weathering.="" were="" with=""></us\$400>
+In addition, the mine closure was brought about by a combination of the low gold price of the time (<us\$400 ("gsr")="" (ravensgate,="" 1999).="" 2000.<="" and="" appeared="" august="" base="" below="" bodies="" circuit="" comminution="" consistent="" continuity="" control="" exploration="" from="" grade="" great="" hard="" imr="" in="" inability="" indicate="" leases="" ltd="" mining="" of="" ore="" oz)="" period="" plant's="" predictable="" process="" processing="" produce="" pty="" purchased="" reasonably="" reports="" reproducible="" resources="" results="" southern="" td="" terms="" that="" the="" to="" weathering.="" were=""></us\$400>